uwla/lacl/README.md

 the articles he has created  by  creating  permissions  for  those  articles  in particular.
 This is better than adding a 'user_id' column in the articles table.

+## Features

+- Role-based access control list
+- Per-role permission: assign permission to a role
+- Per-user permission: assign permission to a user
+- Per-model permission: associate a unique model in DB with a permission
+- Automated Laravel Policies for controllers using per-model permissions
+- Arbitrary permissions
+- Arbitrary roles

 ## Installation

 Install using composer: